Back from the Dead (Obituary album)

 Back from the Dead is the fifth album by American death metal band Obituary.
 It was released on April 22, 1997.
-This was the band's final album before their six-year breakup from 1997 to 2003.
+This was the band's final album before their five-year breakup from 1998 to 2003.

+Overview

+Back from the Dead is noted for being Obituary's most diverse and experimental album.
+While keeping their death metal roots intact, it saw the band incorporate elements of groove metal, hardcore punk, and in particular, its bonus track "Bullituary" is played in a rap/nu metal style.
+Regarding the album's musical direction, frontman John Tardy recalls: "We took a more raw approach with that album.
+We used a new producer Jaime Locke on that record.
+We really like the NY Hardcore sound and those influences came out on that record.
+I love the album really in your face.
+Also my friends Skinner T and #1 Diablo did some rapping on it."

 Back from the Dead was the first Obituary album not produced by longtime contributor Scott Burns.
 Some copies of the album also include an additional CD-ROM Data containing videos, live footage and animation.

 Track listing

 All tracks written and composed by Obituary, unless otherwise stated.